On Post-Selection Inference in A/B Tests: Introduction

 \subsection{Background}

-Statistical inference, a major force behind the big data revolution, bridges the data and the probabilistic models governing its underlying generating process, and enables transformation of leanings from one data-set to more general populations \citep{casella2002statistical,murphy2012machine}.
-Typically, the goal of statistical inference is to infer quantities associated with the aforementioned probabilistic models, e.g., common descriptive statistics (mean, median et al.), trained/fitted machine learning model parameters, or model evaluation metrics (accuracy, error rate et al.).
-In particular, the main output of the inference consist of a \emph{point estimation} and its corresponding \emph{confidence interval} \citep{lehmann2006theory}, representing both a prediction of the unknown quantity's value and the associated uncertainty.
-Due to the well-known duality between confidence interval and null hypothesis significance testing, an inferential procedure yielding correct confidence interval coverage rates naturally implies a hypothesis testing procedure with proper type-I error rates \citep{lehmann2006testing}.
+Statistical inference, a major force behind the big data revolution, builds bridges between massive amounts of data and the probabilistic models governing their underlying generating processes, and enables transformation of learning from one dataset to more general populations \citep{casella2002statistical,murphy2012machine}.
+Typically, the goal of statistical inference is to infer quantities associated with the probabilistic models, e.g., common descriptive statistics (mean, median etc.), trained/fitted machine learning model parameters, or model evaluation metrics (accuracy, error rate etc.).
+In particular, the main output of the inference consists of a \emph{point estimation} and its corresponding \emph{confidence interval} \citep{lehmann2006theory}, representing both a prediction of the unknown quantity's value and the associated uncertainty.
+Due to the well-known duality, inferences yielding confidence intervals with nominal coverage rates implies hypothesis tests with proper type-I error rates \citep{lehmann2006testing}.